Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Sensing Systems

 When it comes to adjusting airbag deployment force, one key component to consider is the sensing system.
 Sensing systems in vehicles play a crucial role in determining when and how airbags should deploy in the event of a crash.
-These systems use various sensors to detect factors such as impact force, vehicle speed, and seat occupancy to make split-second decisions on airbag deployment.
+These systems use various sensors to detect such as impact force, vehicle speed, and seat occupancy to make split-second decisions on airbag deployment.

 One common type of sensor used in sensing systems is the accelerometer.
 This device measures the rate of change in acceleration of the vehicle, helping to determine the severity of a crash.
 By analyzing this data, the sensing system can adjust the deployment force of the airbags to provide optimal protection for occupants.